-Assign 2.0 is compatible with the FASTQ file format, either zipped (.fastq.gz) or unzipped (.fastq).
-The MiSeq Reporter software generates these file formats on a MiSeq system.
-For more information about the FASTQ file format, see the MiSeq Reporter Generate FASTQ Workflow Reference Guide (part # 15042322).
+Assign 2.1 is compatible with the FASTQ file format, either zipped (.fastq.gz) or unzipped (.fastq).
+The Illumina sequencing system generates these file formats.
+For more information about the FASTQ file format, see the MiSeq Reporter Generate FASTQ Workflow Reference Guide (document # 15042322).